jheising/node.pcduino/README.md

 analog.analogWrite(5, maxValue);            // Turn our pin fully up

 // Note this is not the same as the analog write pin #5!
-This maps to the analog input pins on the pcDuino. var readValue = analog.analogRead(5);
+This maps to the analog input pins on the pcDuino.
+Valid pins are 0, 1, 2, 3, 4, 5. var readValue = analog.analogRead(5);
 console.log("The analog value of pin #5 is " + readValue + ".
 Note this is not the same as the analog write pin #5!");
 ```